 If you apply to Columbia during your final year of secondary school and are not admitted, then you may apply again during your obligatory service.
 That is permitted only if you are not holding a place at another college or university anywhere in the world.

 Does Columbia allow students to start in the spring semester?

-Home-schooled students receive the same evaluation as other Columbia applicants – every application receives the careful attention of several members of the professional admissions staff, and decisions are made only after review by a committee of these officers.
+Homeschooled students receive the same evaluation as other Columbia applicants—every application receives the careful attention of several members of the professional admissions staff, and decisions are made only after review by the Committee on Admissions.